7 Traits of the Most Successful IT Managers

-These programs will help you develop a strong foundation of leadership and critical thinking skills so you can take your career to the next level.
+These programs will help you develop a strong foundation of leadership and critical thinking skills so you can take your IT management career to the next level.

 A bachelor’s degree in technology management can help you get started in entry-level IT roles, such as junior positions in database development, website development, analysis or programming.
 With experience and additional education, you can advance to supervisory and management roles within a technology setting, or even executive roles like IT director or Chief Technology Officer.